VIAcode/VIAcode-AzureDevOps-connector-for-ITSM/Azure Dev Ops Connector User Guide.md

 You need to fill these values with your Azure DevOps data for each account to make Azure DevOps connector sync data.

-Below you can see an example of filled values for the selected Account in Service Desk Plus:
+Below you can see an example of filled values for the selected Account in ServiceDesk Plus:

 ![Organization](./media/azDevOpsConnector/Organization.png)